Serpent (character): Fictional character biography

 Cul Borson first appears in the 2011 "Fear Itself" storyline, when he is freed from his underwater prison by Sinthea Shmidt / Red Skull, who possesses the Hammer of Skadi.
 Upon emerging as an old man, the Serpent claims that he is the true All-Father of Asgard, and not Odin.
-The Serpent prepares Skadi's army and calls the Hammers of the Worthy, which he sends to Earth, transforming a number of superhuman beings into the Worthy, his henchmen who will help him spread fear and chaos across the globe: Juggernaut as Kuurth: Breaker of Stone, the Hulk as Nul: Breaker of Worlds, Attuma as Nerkodd: Breaker of Oceans, Titania as Skirn: Breaker of Men, Grey Gargoyle as Mokk: Breaker of Faith, Absorbing Man as Greithoth: Breaker of Wills, and the Thing as Angrir: Breaker of Souls.
+The Serpent prepares Skadi's army and calls the Hammers of the Worthy, which he sends to Earth, transforming a number of superhuman beings into the Worthy, his henchmen who will help him spread fear and chaos across the globe: Juggernaut as Kuurth, Breaker of Stone; the Hulk as Nul, Breaker of Worlds; Attuma as Nerkodd, Breaker of Oceans; Titania as Skirn, Breaker of Men; Grey Gargoyle as Mokk, Breaker of Faith; Absorbing Man as Greithoth, Breaker of Wills; and the Thing as Angrir: Breaker of Souls.
 As the Worthy attack a number of high-profile cities on Earth, the Serpent is rejuvenated by the fear experienced by the global citizenry, restoring his youth.
 When Thor appears at his stronghold to confront him, the Serpent confirms to Thor that he is the Serpent destined by prophecy to kill Thor, and not the Midgard Serpent.
 The Serpent reveals that he is Odin's brother and Thor's uncle.
-He dispatches Thor, sending him to Manhattan, which lies in ruins following an attack by Skadi and two of the Worthy, Nul and Angrir, who then attack Thor.
+He dispatches Thor to Manhattan, which lies in ruins following an attack by Skadi, Nul and Angrir, who then attack Thor.

-The Serpent later confronts the Avengers, and breaks Captain America's shield with his bare hands before teleporting away.
-Thor manages to dispatch Nul, who is transformed back into Thing, and as Nul, but is seriously wounded, and transported to Asgard to recuperate.
-In an attempt to destroy Odin and his followers, the Serpent and his followers appear in Broxton, Oklahoma to use Heimdall's Observatory to transport themselves to Asgard.
+The Serpent confronts the Avengers and breaks Captain America's shield with his bare hands before teleporting away.
+Thor manages to dispatch Nul, who is transformed back into Thing, but is seriously wounded, and transported to Asgard to recuperate.
+In an attempt to destroy Odin and his followers, the Serpent and his followers appear in Broxton, Oklahoma to use Heimdall's observatory to trave to Asgard.
 They are confronted by the heroes of Earth, who stage a last stand to stop them.

-When the healed Thor appears, the Serpent transforms into a giant serpent and battles his nephew while the Avengers fight the Worthy with weapons that Iron Man made in Asgard's workshops.
+When the healed Thor appears, the Serpent transforms into a giant serpent and confronts him while the Avengers fight the Worthy with weapons that Iron Man made in Asgard's workshops.
 Thor sacrifices himself to kill him, fulfilling the prophecy.
 Following Thor's funeral, Odin takes the Serpent's corpse to Asgard, casts out the other Asgardians, and locks himself alone with the body until the end of time, blaming himself for not preventing Thor's death.

 In the 2014 "Original Sin" storyline, Odin resurrects the Serpent, who reforms and becomes Asgard's Royal Inquisitor and Minister of Justice.
-He attempts to take Mjolnir from Thor, but is defeated by her, Thor Odinson, and Frejya.
+He attempts to take Mjolnir from Thor, but is defeated by her, Thor, and Frigga.

-In the 2019 storyline, "The War of the Realms", the Serpent discovers that Malekith is using the Bifrost.
-He frees Malekith's Dark Elf slaves before being killed by his guards.
-After the Swamp Mines' destruction, the Elves fight the other Dark Elf soldiers in his honor.